Theodore Gabras

 Theodore Gabras (Θεόδωρος Γαβρᾶς) was a Byzantine governor in the Pontus who was involved in a minor unsuccessful rebellion against the Emperor Alexios I Komnenos around the year 1091.

-He is an Eastern Orthodox martyr whose feast day is celebrated on 2 October.
+He is an Eastern Orthodox neomartyr whose feast day is celebrated on 2 October.

 Early life

 Theodore originally hailed from the Theme of Chaldia, and spent most of his adult life serving in the Byzantine army.
 A violent and energetic man, he had gained considerable fame as a gifted soldier, both courageous and cunning, with an outstanding record of success.
 It was reported that he rarely failed in any military task, and invariably got the better of his enemies.
 Already by 1067, when he commissioned a gospel preserved in St Petersburg, he had risen to the ranks of patrikios, topoteretes and hypatos.
 He achieved his crowning glory in the 1080s, recapturing Trebizond from the Seljuk Turks and ruling it for a time as his own personal fiefdom.

 By the late 1080s, Theodore was once again residing at Constantinople, where Alexios I was keeping a concerned eye on him.
 In order to avoid any unnecessary temptations, he formally appointed Theodore Dux of Trebizond and ordered him to take up his post.
 Leaving his eldest son Gregory at the court with the sebastokrator Isaac Komnenos, to whose daughter Gregory was engaged, he returned to Trebizond.

 Soon afterwards his first wife died, so Theodore married, apparently in 1091, a "most noble" lady from "Alania", and the first cousin of Isaac Komnenos's wife.
 According to Professor Cyril Toumanoff, the lady was the Georgian Bagratid princess Mariam, daughter of the Georgian king Bagrat IV and sister of the Byzantine princess Maria.
 When this became known, the engagement between Gregory and the Komnenos daughter was broken off, as they were now considered close relatives and their marriage was prohibited by civil and ecclesiastic law.
 Alexios however was worried about Theodore's reaction, so he kept Gregory at the court as a hostage in order to ensure Theodore's continued good behavior.